• Skip to primary navigation

 If you’re still buying your whipped cream from the grocery store in a little plastic tub, today’s recipe is going to be a game changer for you.

-We’re ditching the store-bought, synthetic, poor excuses for whipped cream and we’re making it at home, from scratch.
+We’re ditching the store-bought, chemical-laden, poor excuses for whipped cream and we’re making it at home, from scratch.
 And you’re never going to look back.
 All you need is 3 ingredients (heavy cream, powdered sugar, vanilla extract) an electric mixer, and just 5 minutes.

 This is a completely different animal from the store-bought variety: The taste is fresher, richer, better.
-Ever since sharing this recipe with my family, they won’t even touch any imposters from the store.
-Even better, my recipe is essentially foolproof, perfected to be easy, stable, and pipe-able.
-It’s the perfect whipped cream recipe, great for topping off a slice of cheesecake or using in your strawberry shortcake.
-Let’s get to it.
+Ever since sharing my homemade version with my family, they won’t even touch any imposters from the store.
+We are legit whipped cream snobs here.

 What You Need